LeoDog896/dite-deno/README.md

 Routing is currently done by finding the first matching route.
 For example, if `/` is called, the route `index.?` is imported.
 If `/example` is called, the route `example.?` is imported.

+## but isn't there others?

+this isn't meant to be a replacement for fresh or svel, but rather the backbone for any website. fresh and svel both cater to their respecitive preact and svelte situations, but dite is meant to be a more general solution.